 Some random trivia for you!

 Think this is looking familiar?
 Well if you’re a Porridge fan you might recognise it more as Slade Prison and spot the big black doors from the beginning of that show.
 So if you’re a die hard fan of the show then this might just be the right Register Office for you to get married at!

-Want to check out the ST Albans Regsitry Office?
+Want to check out the St Albans Registry Office?

 Well here you go!
-Click here to check out the coucil’s website where you can contact them directly to arrange a visit or find out more information about a civil cermony at this venue.
+Check out the council’s website where you can contact them directly to arrange a visit or find out more information about a civil ceremony at this venue.
 In the fullness of time, if life sends you down this path, you may also find yourself back her registering births of children so it may become part of your story in more ways than one.
 If you chose this venue and would like to have a natter about whether my style of happy, natural wedding photography would be a good fit, I’d absolutely love to hear all about your wedding!
 You can get in touch with me for a no obligation chat using the button below.

 Have a no obligation natter with me

 Not quite ready?
 Why not download my full wedding pricing instead?